wlmb/covid/README.md

 * gompertzK.png

-  Plot: Estimated total number of cases as a function of the number of days since the first decease when the estimation was made.
+  Plot: Estimated total number of cases as a function of the number of days since the first case when the estimation was made.

   ![Estimated total number of cases vs. when was the estimate done](files/gompertzK.png)